-If a student does not pass the exam, they are allowed (30) thirty days in which they can re-take the class and
+If a student does not pass the exam, they are allowed (30) thirty days in which they can re-take the exam.

-the exam.
-If they are not re-taken within the 30-day period, they must pay to retake a class.
+If it is not re-taken within the 30-day period, they must pay to retake a class.

 If it can be proven an individual has successfully completed a Commission certified program in another state